 Which Indian Entry Points Accept E-Visas?

-From April 1, 2017, you may enter at the following 24 airports (increased from 16): Ahmedabad, Amritsar, Bagdogra, Bangalore, Calicut, Chennai, Chandigarh, Cochin, Coimbatore, Delhi, Gaya, Goa, Guwahati, Hyderabad, Jaipur, Kolkata, Lucknow, Mangalore, Mumbai, Nagpur, Pune, Tiruchirapalli, Trivandrum and Varanasi.
+You can now enter at the following 25 international airports (increased from 16) in India: Ahmedabad, Amritsar, Bagdogra, Bangalore, Calicut, Chennai, Chandigarh, Kochi, Coimbatore, Delhi, Gaya, Goa, Guwahati, Hyderabad, Jaipur, Kolkata, Lucknow, Mangalore, Mumbai, Nagpur, Pune, Tiruchirapalli, Trivandrum, Varanasi, and Vishakhapatnam.

-ETAs are also valid for entry at the following three designated seaports: Kochi, Goa, and Mangalore.
+You can also enter at the following five designated seaports: Kochi, Goa, Mangalore, Mumbai, Chennai.

 In addition, separate immigration desks and help counters have been set up to assist medical tourists at Delhi, Mumbai, Kolkata, Chennai, Bangalore, and Hyderabad airports.

-Once you have the visa, you can leave India (and return) through any immigration point.
+Once you have the e-Visa, you can leave India (and return) through any immigration point.

 How Often Can You Get an E-Visa?